vanyachyzh/vanyachyzh/README.md

 ---

-### 👨🏻‍💻 Here are some of commercial projects that I have participated in 👨🏻‍💻
+### Here are some of projects that I have participated in

 <table>
   <tbody>